- This event has passed.

 Although migration is a human phenomenon and has always taken place, the global crises, such as the Syrian civil war, and migratory movements over the last decades have led to a revitalisation of the Nation State and to the return of borders.

-Registration: You can book a place at the conference by sending an email to: email@example.com
+Registration: by sending an email to: email@example.com

 Date: 12 June 2017 (The event is taking place as part of the Green Economics Institute’s Annual Conference from 10 to 12 June)